fionahiklas/interview_prototype_ac_metrics/README.md

 * design - design diagrams generated from Visual Paradigm
 * deviceApi - code and documentation for the device API service
 * experiments - code or other experiments to investigate ideas
+* images - screenshots and similar for design and other uses

 ## Design